littleeleventhwolf/love/README.md

 # love
-Generate letters "L", "O", "V", "E" and heart with some math functiond.
+Generate letters "L", "O", "V", "E" and heart with some mathematic functions.

+# Display